 Components on a form can be resized, moved, or deleted at will.
 As a component is moved, alignment cues appear when it is in alignment with other controls on the form.
 Components can also be copied by selecting and clicking Edit | Copy.
 Paste then places them on the same form or on another form (you cannot control the location of the paste but you can move the component as desired after pasting).

 When a component is selected on a form, it can be resized as desired using the sizing handles (the little solid squares about the control).
 You can reposition the component by clicking inside the component but not on a sizing handle and dragging the mouse.
 Also, when a component has been selected, the Inspector displays information about the component.
 Many properties in an inspector window can be modified directly, and those modifications show up on the component on the form when the inspector is modified.

 You can select more than one component: select one, then click on others while the shift key is down.
 Each selected component has hollow handles (rather than solid sizing handles).
 The components cannot be resized as a group but can be moved as a group, and the Inspector shows properties common to all selected components and change likewise affects them all.
 You can also use rectangular selection to select several components at once.
 Press the left button away from any component and move the mouse, which causes a rubber band box, anchored where the button was pressed, to be displayed.
-All components within the box or intersecting it when the button is released will be selected.
+All components within the box when the button is released will be selected.